flutter/website/src/content/platform-integration/android/call-jetpack-apis.md

 ---
 title: "Calling JetPack APIs"
-description: "Utilize the latest Android APIs from your Dart code"
+description: "Use the latest Android APIs from your Dart code"
 ---

 <?code-excerpt path-base="platform_integration"?>